 Why the hell is everybody going vegan?

-*FYI, fish bladders used to be an essential part of the Guinness filtration process.
-Sorry for the TMI. 😬
+*Fish bladders used to be an essential part of the Guinness filtration process. 😬

 For many years though, veganism had a bad rep. It seemed to only belong to weirdos and nonconformists, who used every opportunity to shove their moral superiority down your throat.
 I have to admit, the thought of being associated with this culture put me off of ever trying it for a long time.
 I thought it was embarrassing to be associated with such psychopaths.
 The extreme activism and attacking style of the culture didn’t do much to make me listen either.
 Maybe I have a problem with self-appointed authority, or just don’t like being told that I’m wrong by people who looked to me like they had their head in the clouds.
 Besides, it was much easier to be on the side of the majority, and brush off their claims.